Lester Nygaard: Production

 Freeman kept his Minnesota accent at all times during filming, due to the fear that he would lose it.

 Due to the obvious similarities of the characters of Lester and Jerry Lundegaard of the original film, Freeman has stated that he purposely decided not to watch the original film to prevent his role to seem like an imitation of William H. Macy's portrayal of Lundegaard.
 Freeman was quoted as saying "[Macy's] a brilliant actor and the world doesn't need another actor doing a Bill Macy impression and I don't need to be doing that and he doesn't need it and all of that.
 So, I purely treated it as my performance of a different character, albeit with some comparison.
 There are some parallels, but I was too busy concentrating on what I was doing with 'Lester' really.
 At the risk of protesting too much, I know I'm not playing that."

-Trivia
+Reception

-Martin Freeman voices the narrator of the penultimate episode of the second season.
-For the voice-over, Freeman uses his English accent.
+For his performance in the first season, Freeman received widespread critical acclaim, with many critics comparing it to William H. Macy's Academy Award-nominated performance in the original 1996 film.
+Freeman was nominated for a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award for the role.